tfry-git/almost.serious.synth/README.md

 both easy to code, and (I think) easy to understand.

 ## Future directions
-I plan to add an SD slot along with the ability to load and save sounds, and to record and play back MIDI sequences.
+For now the Synth will save the latest synth settings on the SD card ("/voices/0.voc"), and restore them on startup.
+Of course the plan is to offer to store an arbitrary number of named voices.
+Further, I plan to add the ability to record and play back MIDI sequences.

-There's also some flash and CPU power left to add more effects!
+There's also some flash and CPU power left to add more synth effects!
 The limit currently is the UI / display, really.
 To add anything more, we'll need more
 "pages" of settings, or a larger display.

+It may make sense to switch to larger IL9341 based TFT.
+One popular offering at the time of this writing - while twice the price of an SSD1306 display - sports a 240*320 resolution, includes an SD slot _and_ features a touch-screen, which could allow for a pretty intuitive UI.
+At any rate, the idea is to keep the project mostly modular, so it can be adjusted to different hardware, easily.

 You're very much invited to contribute!
 Or as another way to support this project, consider donating via paypal to thomas.friedrichsmeier@gmx.de .